dickpong

 • Timing: Re-racks can only be requested at the beginning of a turn.

-4.6 Bounce Shots
+4.6 Bounce Shots and Goaltending

 • Defensive Swatting: Defending players may swat away bounce shots after the ball contacts the playing surface.